 For The Beef Marinade

 - Fish sauce: Used to marinate the beef for a salty, umami taste.
 My favorite brand is Red Boat because it's more concentrated.
-A little goes a long way.

 For The Stew